 4) Rapid breathing

-When your baby starts to get warm on the way to hot, their body will automatically increase circulation (causing the red, flushed cheeks we already mentioned) and respiration in an attempt to stay cool.
+When your baby starts to get warm on the way too hot, their body will automatically increase circulation (causing the red, flushed cheeks we already mentioned) and respiration in an attempt to stay cool.

 Increases in respiration manifest as short, shallow, rapid breathing that makes it appear as if your baby has been involved in some form of vigorous exercise.